ColetteDigio/WebServerLogAnalyzer/docs/project-startup.md

 **:warning: Important!
 Do not store environment configuration in this repository (especially secrets)!
 That's what the environment repositories are for.**

-To run special configuration on application locally - please create a file named `${special-env}-config.properties` in `/src/main/resources` and put your configuration in there.
+To run the application with special configuration - please create a file named `${special-env}-config.properties` in `/src/main/resources` and put your configuration in there.
 Then you can enable it with the `${special-env}` profile.
 For more complex scenarios, feel free to use tools like Docker Compose.